From Gugulethu to Greatness: Coach Ntuthu’s Journey of Empowerment

 As a SoHK intern Coach, you will be part of the team responsible for our frontline delivery.
 Reporting to your Team Leader, you will focus on delivering our award-winning life skills curriculum and mentoring young people, and will also have responsibilities within SoHK, designed to help the organisation grow.

-The internship will last for 1 year, with opportunities for intern Coaches to take more senior roles within SoHK in 2025 and beyond, based on performance and the organisation’s growth.
+The internship will last for 1 year, with opportunities for intern Coaches to take more senior roles within SoHK in 2026 and beyond, based on performance and on the organisation’s growth.

 Requirements